Project Materials

 The questionnaire was used to collect and analyze data.
 Other authors’ and researchers’ findings pertaining to the influence of broken households on children’s educational careers were examined.
 Children from shattered homes do not have the opportunity to discuss future plans with their sponsors.

 Before entering into a marriage, a couple should be mature and must understand each other, since this will lower the likelihood of divorce.
-To limit the frequency of broken homes, the should set a legal backing norm for the age at which youngsters marry.
+To limit the frequency of broken homes, the government should set a legal backing norm for the age at which youngsters marry.

 FIRST PART